-One way or another, I will eventually set foot in the Americas one day and witness all its surreal places to visit and may it be in the States or elsewhere, I’m sure I’ll be in full bliss even just thinking about when that moment finally arrives.
+One way or another, I will eventually set foot in the Americas one day (maybe rent an rv to travel around!) and witness all its surreal places to visit and may it be in the States or elsewhere, I’m sure I’ll be in full bliss even just thinking about when that moment finally arrives.
 On a side note, I thought of slowly moving away from strictly only producing content about Europe and branch out to other continents thus I started accepting guest posts and collabs from fellow travel bloggers to share their experience from other places, as well.
 I think it is a good idea to diversify!

 In fact, not long ago, Louise just wrote about the most breathtaking natural wonders in North America (which Pinterest loved, by the way) and I was so inspired how they are not kidding how beautiful America is!

 I’m really happy that the travel blogging community is so helpful and supportive that when I posted a call out about this collaboration, tons of them responded!
 I appreciate it guys, you’re all awesome.